Debuggingdan/alx-system_engineering-devops/0x00-shell_basics/README.md

-#Script that changes the working directory to the previous one
+#Script that lists hidden current and working directory